alphacastio/frontend-challenge/README.md

 In the detail view, you may accomplish the following statements:

-- Detail the number, name, photo, types, generation
+- Detail the number, name, photo, types, generation, height, weight,
 - Make a spider chart with the ability points of the pokemon with d3.js library, values are between 0-200

 ![deatil mockup](/images/detail.png)